wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Obi-Wan:** There's a clearing down there Courtney, try to land in there...

-_Courtney desperately tries to land, but again there is a crashing sound, lights flash, bits of the interior fall off (boxes thrown on stage), the craft skids to a halt and the lights go out_
+_Courtney desperately tries to land, but again there is a crashing sound, lights flash, bits of the interior fall off (boxes thrown on stage), the craft skids to a halt and the lights go out and the curtains close_

-**Obi-Wan:** _in the darkness_ Is everyone alright?
+**Obi-Wan:** _in the darkness from behind the curtain_ Is everyone alright?

 **Suey:** I think so

 **Courtney:** This is your captain speaking, thank you for flying with us today, we hope you have a very pleasant holiday and look forward to seeing you all again for the journey home.

-_Curtains close_

-4 mins

 ## Act 1 Scene 5